STRONG-TACT/Dice-Adventure-Agents/README.md

 Teachable AI Lab (TAIL) at the Georgia Institute of Technology supports the artificial intelligence development aspect of the project.
 DA was designed to explore paradigms in HMT.

-You can find a complete game documentation [here](https://docs.google.com/document/d/1YOSnrPz8EcrrrVsWRTMAMLsKLK9t8jRiTQkXvx9TB5E).
+You can find a complete game documentation on the [competition portal](https://strong-tact.github.io/).

 ## How to use code
 Although Dice Adventure (DA) was implemented in Unity and your agents will ultimately interface with the Unity version,